jpwchang/CS152-Final-Website/docs/index.md

 We decided to try both of these approaches, to compare their impact on performance.
 Our experimental procedure is as follows:

-1. Run the basic adversarial autoencoder on a dataset for N epochs to gain a baseline for comparisons.
+1. Run the basic adversarial autoencoder on a dataset for 12 epochs to gain a baseline for comparisons.
-2. Run a multi-adversarial autoencoder using the subset approach for N epochs and compare the results.
+2. Run a multi-adversarial autoencoder using the subset approach for 12 epochs and compare the results.
-3. Run a multi-adversarial autoencoder using the varied parameters approach for N epochs and compare the results.
+3. Run a multi-adversarial autoencoder using the varied parameters approach for 12 epochs and compare the results.

 We wanted to avoid common datasets like MNIST and CIFAR-10, simply because they have been used so often and there are already models that do very well on them.